 Black trousers or knee length shorts (vendor optional).
-Trousers should not be skin tight/drainpipe style.
+Trousers should not be skintight/drainpipe style.

-Skirts: Pleated skirt (vendor optional).
-Skirt length should be 'decent' (when a student stands upright and places their hands by their sides, the skirt should be longer than their fingertips).
+Skirts: Black pleated skirt (vendor optional).
+Skirt length should be 'decent' (when stood upright and hands placed by their sides, the skirt should be longer than their fingertips).